Kissing Bug Treatment in Lubbock, Texas

 Prevent the entry of kissing bugs in your home and always inspect outdoor pets that can carry the pest indoors.
 Other preventions include:

-- Check window screens for openings and holes
+- Checking window screens for openings and holes

-- Install door sweeps on all doors leading outside
+- Installing door sweeps on all doors leading outside